 If you've made a late payment recently, you could attempt to do the following:

 - Request removal of a late payment fee.
-If you were charged a late fee for a late credit card payment, but are generally a good customer, consider getting in touch with your issuer's customer service line or online chat service, and requesting that the late fee be forgiven and removed.
-If you are otherwise in good standing with your issuer, they are more likely to compromise.
+If you're in otherwise good standing with your bank, consider getting in touch with them and requesting that the late fee be forgiven and removed.

 - Work to reset your penalty interest rate.
 If a late payment caused your interest rate to increase, your issuer is generally required to reset your interest rate back to the pre-penalty rate if you make six months of on-time payments, so get back on track and start making on-time payments.